 - It’s not all sessions!
 There’s plenty of time for fun, including swimming, skating, souvenir shopping, exploring, bowling, basketball—even a great dance Thursday night.

-- The 2014 cost is $165 per person.
-There is an additional $10 4-H participation fee for youth not yet enrolled in 4-H yet.
-The fee includes meals, a shared room in a dorm, sessions and a t-shirt.
+- The 2015 cost is $165 per person.
+There is an additional $10 4-H participation fee for youth not yet enrolled in 4-H. The fee includes meals, a shared room in a dorm, sessions and a t-shirt.
 You may wish to check with your county MSU Extension office to see if scholarship funds are available.

 - Registration opens March 17, 2015.
 Registration books that show all of the sessions and details on everything happening during Exploration Days will be available online and from county Extension offices in March.

 - Registration deadlines (usually the end of April) vary by county, so check with your county MSU Extension office.
 Don’t wait until the deadline though, because popular sessions fill up fast!

 - Contact the 4-H staff in your county MSU Extension officefor more information on 4-H Exploration Days, and any specific details pertaining to your county’s delegation.

 For Parents and Volunteers